GuildCrafts/web-development-js/_goals/125-Mock_Interview_Trials.md

 - [ ] Artifact produced is a fork of the [interview-trials][interview-trials] repo.
 - [ ] At least two completed mock interviews per team member, with all trial files added to `trials/`.
 - [ ] Trial files for interviews are complete, including:
-  - Questions asked
+  - [ ] Questions asked
-  - Interviewee reflections
+  - [ ] Interviewee reflections
-  - Interviewer evaluation
+  - [ ] Interviewer evaluation

-## Quality Rubric

-- Commit messages are concise and descriptive.
-[25 points]
-- All new questions/trials are added via pull requests.
-[25 points]
+- [ ] All major features are added via pull requests with a clear description and concise commit messages.
-- Every pull request has a description summarizing the changes made.
-[25 points]
-- Every pull request has been reviewed by at least one other person.
-[25 points]

 [interview-trials]: https://github.com/GuildCrafts/interview-trials